Wirral Railway: Hawarden Bridge line

 The Wirral Railway had obtained powers for a "Dee Extension" in 1883, but this long route had been unaffordable.
 In 1889 the powers for construction were transferred to the Manchester, Sheffield and Lincolnshire Railway and the Wrexham, Mold and Connah's Quay Railway jointly.
-The line became known as the North Wales and Liverpool Railway and the transfer was authorised by Act of 12 May 1889.
+The line became known as the North Wales and Liverpool Railway and the transfer was authorised by the Wirral Railway Transfer Act 1889 (52 & 53 Vict. c. cxxxiii) of 12 May 1889.
 The Wirral Railway's interest in the line was at an end, but the MS&LR and the WM&CQR acquired running powers to Seacombe, which they later exercised.
 (The two companies became part of the London and North Eastern Railway under the "grouping" of the railways in 1923.)

-The twentieth century
+The 20th century

 The train service was further increased in the first years of the twentieth century, amounting to 40 or so trains each way on the main line, with eight on Sundays.
 The New Brighton line had 37 each way, eight on Sundays, and the Seacombe line had 17 and 8 respectively.

 Pursuant to the Railways Act 1921 ownership of most of the main line railways of Great Britain was transferred to one or other of four new large companies; the process was known as the "grouping".
 The Wirral Railway Company became part of the new London, Midland and Scottish Railway (LMS) at the beginning of 1923.